Start An LLC in South Carolina

 • How business will be conducted

-• The process for dissolving the LLC
+• The process of dissolving the LLC

 Don’t know where to start?
-As part of our South Carolina LLC formation package, we offer a customizable operating agreement.
+As a part of our South Carolina LLC formation package, we offer a customizable operating agreement.

 5. Get an EIN for your South Carolina LLC